Alvan Williams

 Alvan Williams (21 November 1932 – 22 December 2003) was a Welsh former professional footballer and manager.
 During his career, he made over 100 appearances in The Football League, later going on to manage Hartlepools United, Southend United and Wrexham.

 Playing career

 Alvan Williams began his career with Bury, making two league appearances for the club before moving to Division Three North side Wrexham in 1956.
-He made his debut for the Dragons in a Cross-border derby match with Chester City on 18 August 1956 but went on to appear just 15 more times in all competitions before leaving.
+He made his debut for the Robins in a Cross-border derby match with Chester City on 18 August 1956 but went on to appear just 15 more times in all competitions before leaving.
 After spending three years with Bradford Park Avenue, injury forced him to retire in 1961 at the age of 28, while playing for Exeter City.He played part time for Bangor City and won the Welsh Cup in 1961/2, and played in the 1st round of the European Cup against Napoli, the team was beaten.